CanDIG/federation_service/docs/source/testing.rst

 The Pytest library is used for automated testing of the Federation service and is divided into two test files.
-The ``test_network.py`` set of tests are configuration related and check config validation regarding peers and service json files.
+The ``test_network.py`` set of tests are configuration related and check config validation regarding peer servers and service json files.
 The bulk of the testing is done in ``test_uniform_federation.py``, which tests most functions in both ``federation.py`` and ``operations.py``.
 Due to the nature of this service, being an aggregator and communication tool between other services, many methods need to be mocked to simulate outgoing or incoming